Why do my tires keep losing air?

-Sudden drops or rises in temperature can cause your tire pressure to fluctuate pretty dramatically—typically, one to two pounds (psi) for every 10 degrees in temperature change.
+Sudden drops or rises in temperature can cause your tire pressure to fluctuate pretty dramatically.
+Typically, tire pressure will fluctuate by one to two pounds (psi) for every 10 degrees in temperature change.
 So, theoretically, your tires could lose 4 PSI if the temperature drops by 20℉ over a brisk autumn weekend.
 Conversely, the PSI reading may be misleading after a several-day summer heat wave.
-And if you’re tires are old or worn, they’ll be particularly vulnerable to these fluctuations.
+And if your tires are old or worn, they’ll be particularly vulnerable to these fluctuations.

 If your tires are still losing air, there are two technical problems to consider: valve stem failure and mounting problems.